awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.SSL.md

-# Using SSL/TLS to Encrypt a Connection to a DB Cluster<a name="UsingWithRDS.SSL"></a>
+# Using SSL/TLS to encrypt a connection to a DB cluster<a name="UsingWithRDS.SSL"></a>

 You can use Secure Socket Layer \(SSL\) or Transport Layer Security \(TLS\) from your application to encrypt a connection to a DB cluster running Aurora MySQL or Aurora PostgreSQL\.
 Each DB engine has its own process for implementing SSL/TLS\.
 To learn how to implement SSL/TLS for your DB cluster, use the link following that corresponds to your DB engine:
 + [Security with Amazon Aurora MySQL](AuroraMySQL.Security.md)
 + [Security with Amazon Aurora PostgreSQL](AuroraPostgreSQL.Security.md)

 **Important**
-For information about rotating your certificate, see [Rotating Your SSL/TLS Certificate](UsingWithRDS.SSL-certificate-rotation.md)\.
+For information about rotating your certificate, see [Rotating your SSL/TLS certificate](UsingWithRDS.SSL-certificate-rotation.md)\.

 **Note**
 All certificates are only available for download using SSL/TLS connections\.